Including positions for giving birth in your labor plans

 Kneeling for Birth

-Kneeling for birth results in some of the best birth outcomes for both moms and babies, is easy to do, and is very safe.
+This position results in some of the best birth outcomes for both moms and babies, is easy to do, and is very safe.
 Kneeling while resting on a support can be one of the most effective birthing positions that allow your pelvis to open and move as it needs to make the most room for your baby to be born; it helps your contractions to work effectively, your baby to move with gravity and reduces the chance of a tear that needs stitches.
 Many women/birthing people find kneeling the most comfortable and effective position to birth when they have an unmedicated natural birth.

 Birthing Support Tools